Start My Answer

 It's pretty common for debt collectors to file lawsuits against people for expired debts.
 This is why you should always check the statute of limitations on your debt before responding to a debt collector, especially if it's been several years since you made payments on the account.

-The statute of limitations on open accounts in Alabama is three years, which includes credit cards.
+The statute of limitations on credit card debt is three years in Alabama.
 In other words, debt collectors only have three years to sue someone for credit card debt from the time of the last activity on the account.

 So, if a debt collector contacts you about an old debt that you haven't paid off in years, check the statute of limitations before you acknowledge the debt or pay anything.
 Making payments on an old debt account will restart the clock on the statute of limitations.